CaioCavalcanti/aws-developer-certification/tools/AWS-CLI.md

     - For examble: attaching to an EC2 instance an EC2 role that has read only permission to S3, you'll be able to `aws s3 ls s3://{bucketName}`
 - Your credentials configured on `aws configure` are saved in a local configuration file on `~/.aws` (or `%UserProfile\.aws%` on windows)
     - You need to remove it to use the EC2 instance role instead of the user credentials
+- You can use **AWS CLI pagination** to control the **number of items included in the output** when you run a CLI command
+    - AWS CLI uses **page size of 1,000 by default**
+    - For example, if you run `aws s3api list-objects bucket_name` on a bucket that contains 2,500 objects, the CLI actually makes 3 API calls to S3, but displays the entire output in one go
+    - You might received some errors, such as time out, for some resources that can't be retrieved in batches of 1,000
+        - In this case, you need to **request a smaller number of items** from each API call, using `--page-size` option
+        - The CLI retrieves the full list, but performs a larger number of API calls in the background, returning smaller number of items on each call
+    - If you want to reduce the items on output, you need to use option `--max-items` instead